MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/schedules.md

 The Scheduling and Delivery Processor requires that the Report Server service and SQL Server Agent are started.
 The Schedule and Delivery Processing feature must be enabled through the **ScheduleEventsAndReportDeliveryEnabled** property of the **Surface Area Configuration for Reporting Services** facet in Policy-Based Management.
 Both SQL Server Agent and the Report Server service must be running in order for scheduled operations to occur.

 > [!NOTE]
 > You can use the **Surface Area Configuration for Reporting Services** facet to stop scheduled operations on a temporary or permanent basis.
 Although you can create and deploy custom delivery extensions, by itself the Scheduling and Delivery Processor is not extensible.
 You cannot change how it manages events and notifications.
-For more information about turn off features, see the **Scheduled Events and Delivery** section of [Turn Reporting Services features on or off](../../reporting-services/report-server/turn-reporting-services-features-on-or-off.md).
+For more information about turn off features, see the [Scheduled Events and Delivery](/sql/reporting-services/report-server/turn-reporting-services-features-on-or-off?#Sched)).

 ### <a name="bkmk_stoppingagent"></a> Stop the SQL Server agent